Category: Local Food (Page 6 of 13)

 Calendula petals contains anti-inflammatory, anti-viral, and anti-bacterial properties, and is used to soothe a long list of skin ailments.
 Plus, it’s safe to use on babies (yes, even the finished salve with beeswax)!
 The oils and beeswax are both sustainable and deeply healing in their own right – so being able to swirl and melt them all together can make just about anyone feel like a healer.

-There are two parts to making salves.
+two basic steps to making salves.

 *Infusing the oil with an herb/flower you’ll be using.